What are summers for? Fun? Yes. Relaxation? Oh yes.

 Welcome to Two Weeks of Awesome

-iD Coding & Engineering Academy and iD Game Design & Development Academy give aspiring coders, engineers, and game developers the hands-on experience they need to excel in college, internships, and dream careers.
+iD Coding & AI Academy and iD Game Design & Development Academy give aspiring coders, engineers, and game developers the hands-on experience they need to excel in college, internships, and dream careers.

 Sure, the programs take place in summer, but they feel less like camp and more like being embedded in a hot tech startup, with students collaborating on projects and building skills together on prestigious campuses, while surrounded by elite instructors.
 The environment puts students on the fast track to securing internships or jobs in some of the economy’s most lucrative industries.